mahidulhq/privacy-guide/README.md

-# privacy-guide
+# Privacy Matters
-A walkthrough for safety of your online privacy.
+A walkthrough for the safety of your online privacy.